Unit 2, Gammon Barn, Ham, Wellington (nr Taunton), Somerset, TA21 9JB, UK | Click here to email us

 With imagination and an eye for detail in school construction, ABACUS CONSTRUCTION will deliver on quality and price.
 We are independently exor accredited in school construction and hold the exor gold award for our high standards of quality and service.

-School repairs, school classroom refurbishments, new school classrooms, general school / college construction, school roof repairs, school grounds landscaping, school and nursery play areas, thermoplastic playground markings, sand pits, school fencing, security fencing, school bicycle sheds, covered walkways, new parking areas for school teachers and visitors, resurfacing of school playgrounds, and many more.
+School repairs, school classroom refurbishments, new school classrooms builder, general school / college builder, school roof repairs, school grounds landscaping, school and nursery play areas, thermoplastic playground markings, sand pits, school fencing, security fencing, school bicycle sheds, covered walkways, new parking areas for school teachers and visitors, resurfacing of school playgrounds, and many more.

 Abacus Construction offer a wide range of school building and school construction services for nurseries, primary schools, secondary schools and colleges.

 Based in Wellington, Somerset, and established in 1986, we have successfully completed many school construction, and school classroom refurbishment projects and can offer quality and reliability at a competitive price.

 So if you are looking for a school builder for your school or college, from minor school repairs, new fencing, and new play areas to full school building and construction, you've found the right company!

 Here are some recent news stories around the web regarding school funding:-

 The number of young people in Dorset with special educational, health and care needs has almost doubled since 2015, according to the local authority.

 Councillors are being asked to approve plans to use the former Wimborne First School site to expand provision for Beaucroft School.

 If agreed, it would create 80 places with a focus on post-16 education.